 Same situation, but the second response is more positive and empowering.

-Learn to read and react to the cues your customer is giving you.
-Often it’s helpful to imagine customers taking on certain personalities.
+No two customers are the same, and neither should how you service them be.
+Learn to read the cues your customer is giving you, and tweak your communication with them accordingly.
+It’s often helpful to imagine customers taking on certain personalities.
 For example, you may have:

 - The Blusterer: If your customer is especially upset, they may spend a little more time in their email decompressing or blowing off steam.
 Be patient and let them.
 Don’t allow it to affect you emotionally.